 Creative Scotland Bursaries

 The Creative Scotland Bursaries will support a culture leader, who is working independently or within an organisation, to develop their career as cultural leader in Scotland.
-Creative Scotland particularly welcomes applications from Black, Asian and Ethnic Minority and D/deaf, disabled or neurodivergent candidates in recognition of the current under-representation in leadership positions.
+Creative Scotland particularly welcomes applications from the Global Majority and D/deaf, disabled or neurodivergent candidates in recognition of the current under-representation in leadership positions.
 Applicants must live and work in Scotland within a cultural discipline supported by Creative Scotland.

 - Available for: Emerging Leaders and Leadership Pulse.